-Any debt instrument, which does not meet the criteria for categorization as at amortized cost or as FVOCI, is classified as at FVTPL.
+Any debt instrument, which does not meet the criteria for categorisation as at amortised cost or as FVOCI, is classified as at FVTPL.

-In addition, the company may elect to classify a debt instrument, which otherwise meets amortized cost or FVOCI criteria, as at FVTPL.
+In addition, the company may elect to classify a debt instrument, which otherwise meets amortised cost or FVOCI criteria, as at FVTPL.
 However, such election is allowed only if doing so reduces or eliminates a measurement or recognition inconsistency (referred to as 'accounting mismatch').

-Debt instruments included within the FVTPL category are measured at fair value with all changes recognized in the profit and loss.
+Debt instruments included within the FVTPL category are measured at fair value with all changes recognised in the profit and loss.